Jílové u Prahy

 Jílové u Prahy (Eule) is a town in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 5,300 inhabitants.
+The town is located near the Sázava River in the Benešov Uplands.

+Jílové u Prahy was founded in the 13th century and its early history was connected with gold mining.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Jílové u Prahy consists of seven municipal parts (in brackets population according to the 2021 census):